seanh/snapshotter/README.markdown

 behave accordingly.
 My Bourne shell scripting ability was not up to the task, so I wrote it in Python instead.

-`backup` is just a simple wrapper script for the rsync command, so it's very reliable and works almost anywhere.
+Snapshotter is just a simple wrapper script for the rsync command, so it's very reliable and works almost anywhere.

 Usage
 -----

-	backup [options] SRC DEST
+	snapshotter [options] SRC DEST

 Makes a snapshot backup of SRC inside DEST.
-Running the same backup command repeatedly creates incremental, snapshot backups of SRC inside DEST:
+Running the same snapshotter command repeatedly creates incremental, snapshot backups of SRC inside DEST:

 	DEST/